stealthman22/100-days-of-code/r4-log.md

 ### DAY 8 (August 24 2020)

 Started a refresher in core vanilla js concepts.
 Focusing on how javascript works in the browser (working with the DOM).
 Using these amazing tutorials by Steve Griffith https://www.youtube.com/playlist?list=PLyuRouwmQCjmQTKvgqIgah03HF1wrYkA9

+### DAY 9 - 12th  (25th - 28th)

+Didn't record my progress on Day 9, and honestly didn't really do anything the other days.
+Apart from stuff I did on the side biz I've been working on, it does take a lot of time
+Other personal things to take care of came up to.